 Vehicle idling can be harmful, wasteful and largely unnecessary.
 At many of America's more than 130,000 public schools, collectively, prolonged idling by passenger vehicles occurs as parents drop off and pick up students every school day.
 The pick up period is when most of this idling occurs as vehicles queue up prior to dismissal for 15 to 30 minutes.

-Green Driving America's Schools Are Not Drive-Thrus!© is a funded project with a goal of implementing idle-free schools campaigns with up to three Upper Valley Vermont or New Hampshire participating middle and high schools for the fall of 2023.
+Green Driving America's Schools Are Not Drive-Thrus© is a funded project with a goal of implementing idle-free schools campaigns spanning EIGHT TO TEN WEEKS with up to three Upper Valley Vermont or New Hampshire participating elementary, middle, and high schools for the fall of 2023.

 Thanks to funding by an anonymous foundation located in the Upper Valley,

 THIS PROJECT IS AT NO COST TO THESE SCHOOLS

 EDUCATORS: Contact Wayne Michaud, Green Driving America executive director, upon interest in having your school participate in these campaigns: email@example.com or 916-209-0224.

 HIGH SCHOOL AND MIDDLE SCHOOL LEVELS (grades 6-12): Green Driving America works with science, math, STEM, health, and environmental teachers, and school environmental clubs and green teams, in student-led campaigns.

 ELEMENTARY SCHOOL LEVEL (grade 5; other grades can be discussed): Green Driving America works with teachers and parents* to engage school staff and students in the campaigns.

 *parent clubs/PTOs are encouraged to join in participation!